Vršački Ritovi: Name

 In Serbian, the village is known as Вршачки Ритови or Vršački Ritovi, in Hungarian as Verseci Rétek, and in Croatian as Vršački Ritovi.

-The name of village means "Marshes Of Vršac", because village is situated on the place of former marshes.
+The name of village means "Marshes of Vršac", because the village is situated on the site of former marshes.

 History

-Village is pretty new, and was built around former large agricultural corporation "Vršački Ritovi", once driving economical force of the region.
-Place was populated before that, yet with just few houses.
-Beginning from 1950s, village started to grow, and reached its peak in mid-1970s and 1980s, with its small but pretty rich population.
-Break-up of Yugoslavia brought decline of village.
+The village is pretty new, and was built around the former large agricultural corporation "Vršački Ritovi", once the driving economic force of the region.
+The place was populated before that, yet with just a few houses.
+Beginning from 1950s, the village started to grow, and reached its peak in the mid-1970s and 1980s, with its small but pretty rich population.
+The break-up of Yugoslavia brought decline of village.
 Leaned mostly on agricultural corporation in which majority of inhabitants were employed, village started its rapid decline.
 Imposed UN embargo on Yugoslavia brought halt to export of agricultural products, while breakup of USSR, its major market, brought total collapse.
 Corporation was state-owned, and started to break up itself into small companies, out of whom only fish farm remained in work.